dnadesign/silverstripe-audio-definition/README.md

 ```
 DNADesign\AudioDefinition\Models\AudioDefinition:
   sources:
-    es_ES: DNADesign\AudioDefinition\Services\FileUploadTranslationService
+    es_ES: NameSpace\Services\SpanishTranslationServiceClass
 ```

-You can also implement a custom translation service (eg if there is an API available):
+This will require a different translation service, you can either create a custom translation service or use the built it FileUploadTranslationService by activating the AudioDefinition_FileUploadExtension.

 ```
 DNADesign\AudioDefinition\Models\AudioDefinition:
   sources:
-    es_ES: 'SpanishTranslationServiceClass'
+    es_ES: DNADesign\AudioDefinition\Services\FileUploadTranslationService
+  extensions:
+    - DNADesign\AudioDefinition\Extensions\AudioDefinition_FileUploadExtension
 ```

-A translation service is optional.
-If you choose to use one, you can create a new service which must implement `DNADesign\AudioDefinition\Services`.
+If you choose to create a custom service it must implement `DNADesign\AudioDefinition\Services`.
 This class must define a method `getDefinitionAndAudio` which returns an array that must contain:
 ```
 $data = [
     'audioSrc' => 'Link to audio file',